 At the start of elementary school, we needed before and after school and vacation childcare.
 Another challenge, are you noticing a theme with my stress of childcare.
 We are fortunate to have a childcare facility in town that focuses on the importance of being outside.
 Sometimes I worry that it is too much for her especially on day’s that it’s raining or cold and snowy, but she never complains or says she does not want to go.
 It's usually, "Mommy I'm so lucky I get to be outside all day long."
 After school she is able to be outside and get out any extra energy from being in class all day.
 She loves to come home and tell me about the adventures they went on and what they saw.
 I have noticed over the last year, that when she is having a difficult time or a bad day, she will go outside and play until she is feeling better.
 She prefers to be outside, more than in.
 Recently, when I wanted to go for a small hike in the rain, she was eager to join me, even though she had been outside all day.
 On the weekends she asks what hike or adventure we are going on and is eager to help plan.
 Being outside helps her stay focused, energized and get a good night sleep.
 It builds her creativity and lets her imagination wander.

 I understand that everyone may not have the access to the resources I have living in a rural area, but getting outside can be as simple as visiting your local park or walking trail.
-I am a strong believer that kids need at least an hour of outside time everyday.
+I am a strong believer that kids need at least an hour of outside time everyday, even though recent studies say more.
 Does my daughter always get this, no, as we can have our lazy day's too, but I do try my best to get outside.
+That is all I ask of you, is that you do your best.

 Are my views right or wrong?
 No, but it is what is important to my husband and I for raising our child and are happy with the results of being an outdoors family.